aleeeexcool/staking-with-meta-txs/README.md

-# TeaStaking Contract Overview
+# Staking Contract Overview

-The TeaStaking contract allows users to stake Tea and presale tokens, earn rewards, and manage their stakes.
-The contract supports several staking scenarios including VIP/Standard and Presale/TEA token staking, with a loyalty program that increases rewards for long-term stakers.
-It integrates with the TeaVesting contract and ensures secure token transfers using on-chain computations and external off-chain systems for certain operations.
+The Staking contract allows users to stake 2 types of tokens, earn rewards, and manage their stakes.
+The contract supports several staking scenarios including VIP/Standard and Presale/Native token staking, with a loyalty program that increases rewards for long-term stakers.
+It integrates with the Vesting contract and ensures secure token transfers using on-chain computations and external off-chain systems for certain operations.

 ## List of Contents